Jawbone999/python-socket-twitch-api/README.md

 ### `commands.json`
 In this folder holds all the commands and their aliases.
 To add an alias, simply add to the list of strings under the desired command.
 Do **not** edit the main command name unless you know what you're doing.

+One exception to the standard format within this file is the key `customsay`.
+Executing the chat command `[PREFIX]customsay [KEY]` will make the bot reply with `[VALUE]`.

+This file has some pre-built data within it, but it can be removed at one's discretion.

 ### `admins.json`
 While the bot prevents non-moderators from using every command, you can allow specific users full access using this file.
 Simply add their name to the list.